What Time Is It There?: Plot

 Hsiao-kang is a street vendor in Taipei who sells watches out of a briefcase.
 His father dies.
-Soon afterwards, Shiang-chyi goes to him to buy a dual-time watch, as she is taking a trip to Paris.
-She likes Hsiao-kang's personal watch, which is out of stock.
-At first, he refuses to sell his watch, explaining that his father just died and that it would be bad luck.
+Soon afterwards, Shiang-chyi stops by his stand to buy a dual-time watch, as she is taking a trip to Paris.
+She likes the watch on Hsiao-kang's wrist, which is out of stock.
+At first, he refuses to sell his watch, explaining that a recent death in his family would mean bad luck for her.
 She is persistent and eventually convinces him to sell the watch to her.
 Hsiao-kang's mother mourns her husband's death; she leaves out food and water for him and thinks that he could be reincarnated.
 Hsiao-kang watches a film set in Paris, The 400 Blows.
-During his daily routines, he changes every watch and clock to Paris time.
-Meanwhile, in Paris, Shiang-chyi is alone as she stays in her room and goes to shops, restaurants, and the subway.
-Hsiao-kang's mother sees that the clock in her house has changed time and thinks that it is because her husband is back.
-She turns off the lights in the house and blocks all the windows, and she and Hsiao-kang argue.
+During his daily routines, he changes every watch and clock he encounters to Paris time.
+Meanwhile, in Paris, Shiang-chyi experiences deep loneliness in her hotel room, shops, restaurants, and the subway.
+Hsiao-kang's mother notices that the clock in her common space has changed time and concludes that her husband is back.
+She turns off the lights in the house and blocks all the windows.
+When Hsiao-kang raises a fuss, she tells him that his father’s spirit fears the light, and the two argue.

-Shiang-chyi visits a cemetery and has a chance encounter with Jean-Pierre Léaud, the lead actor of The 400 Blows.
-At a restaurant, she meets another Chinese woman, and they go back to the Chinese woman's place.
+Shiang-chyi visits Père Lachaise cemetery and has a chance encounter with Jean-Pierre Léaud, the lead actor of The 400 Blows.
+At a restaurant, she meets a woman from Hong Kong.
+They converse in Mandarin (Shiang-chyi speaks no French), her new friend takes Shisng-chyi in, along with her luggage.
 They sleep in the same bed and kiss before the Chinese woman turns away.
-Hsiao-kang's mother eats dinner with a plate set for her husband, and afterwards she masturbates in bed.
+Hsiao-kang's mother dresses up and seats herself at the dining table, where a plate of food is set out for her husband.
+She downs several shots of liquor and retires to her bedroom, where she uses a wicker pillow to masturbate.
 Hsiao-kang spends the night out and then has sex with a prostitute in his car.
-While he is sleeping, the prostitute steals his briefcase of watches and leaves.
-Hsiao-kang goes home and lays down next to his mother.
-Shiang-chyi cries while sitting on a bench by a pool.
-She falls asleep, and some people take her suitcase and put it in the pool.
+While he is sleeping, the prostitute steals his briefcase full of watches.
+Hsiao-kang goes home, strips away the blankets blacking out the apartment balcony, gazes at his father’s portrait, covers his sleeping mother with his jacket, and lies down next to her.
+In one of Paris’s parks, Shiang-chyi cries while sitting on a bench by a pool.
+She falls asleep, and some kids take her suitcase and put it in the pool.
 Hsiao-kang's father appears.
-He takes the suitcase out of the water and walks away.
+He takes the suitcase out of the water and walks away, heading toward a lit-up Ferris wheel.